jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1) The chief executive may, in the chief executive's discretion and subject to such conditions as the chief executive thinks fit to impose, grant an emergency benefit under this Act on account of hardship to any person who satisfies the following conditions, namely:
   (a) that by reason of age, or of physical or mental disability, or of domestic circumstances, or for any other reason, he is unable to earn a sufficient livelihood for himself and his dependants (if any); and
-  (b) that he is not qualified to be granted any benefit: provided that the chief executive may at any time, in the chief executive's discretion, grant an emergency benefit instead of or in substitution for an invalid's benefit, a domestic purposes benefit, a widow's benefit, an independent youth benefit, or an unemployment benefit or a sickness benefit: provided also that, where the chief executive is of the opinion that a person applying for or in receipt of an invalid's benefit, a domestic purposes benefit, a widow's benefit, an independent youth benefit, or an unemployment benefit or a sickness benefit should undergo a course of training in any occupation, or should submit himself for examination at any medical or psychological clinic, or should receive any medical or other treatment, or should undergo any course of training for the improvement of his physical or mental capacities, or should do any work required of him, or should take more adequate steps to secure suitable employment, the chief executive may, in the chief executive's discretion, grant an emergency benefit instead of or in substitution for an invalid's benefit, a domestic purposes benefit, a widow's benefit, an independent youth benefit, or an unemployment benefit or a sickness benefit; and in any such case the grant or continuance of the emergency benefit may be made subject to the condition that he shall comply with the requirements of the chief executive in respect of any such matters.
+  (b) that he is not qualified to be granted any benefit: provided that the chief executive may at any time, in the chief executive's discretion, grant an emergency benefit instead of or in substitution for an invalid's benefit, a domestic purposes benefit, a widow's benefit, or an unemployment benefit or a sickness benefit: provided also that, where the chief executive is of the opinion that a person applying for or in receipt of an invalid's benefit, a domestic purposes benefit, a widow's benefit, or an unemployment benefit or a sickness benefit should undergo a course of training in any occupation, or should submit himself for examination at any medical or psychological clinic, or should receive any medical or other treatment, or should undergo any course of training for the improvement of his physical or mental capacities, or should do any work required of him, or should take more adequate steps to secure suitable employment, the chief executive may, in the chief executive's discretion, grant an emergency benefit instead of or in substitution for an invalid's benefit, a domestic purposes benefit, a widow's benefit, an independent youth benefit, or an unemployment benefit or a sickness benefit; and in any such case the grant or continuance of the emergency benefit may be made subject to the condition that he shall comply with the requirements of the chief executive in respect of any such matters.
-(1A) Where the chief executive is considering granting an emergency benefit on the grounds of hardship under subsection (1), the chief executive must first consider whether to grant a sickness benefit under section 54A or an unemployment benefit under section 90 .
+(1A) Where the chief executive is considering granting an emergency benefit on the grounds of hardship under subsection (1), the chief executive must first consider whether to grant a sickness benefit under section 54A or an unemployment benefit under section 90 or a youth payment under section 161 or a young parent payment under section 167.
 (2) The rate of the emergency benefit shall, in each case, be in the discretion of the chief executive, but, except in any case where the beneficiary is receiving medical or other treatment, shall not exceed the rate to which the beneficiary would be entitled if he were qualified to receive such other benefit as in the opinion of the chief executive is analogous to the emergency benefit.
 (3) Every emergency benefit shall commence on such date and shall be continued for such period and subject to such conditions as the chief executive in each case determines.